bbc/insights-efficient-learning-lambda/README.md

 ## Getting Started

-There is a Makefile which shows all available tasks whiich can be executed for this lambda including testing and linting.
+There is a Makefile which shows all available tasks which can be executed for this lambda including testing and linting.

 Before doing anything, the dependecies must be installed using virtualenv